Chapter 7 - Special South Richmond Development District (SRD)

 The Commission may prescribe appropriate conditions and safeguards in connection with the grant of such authorizations.

-For any zoning lots, the City Planning Commission may authorize variations in the yard or court regulations as set forth in Section 107-46 or in the location of parking, driveway or curb cut regulations as set forth in Sections 23-44 (Permitted Obstructions in Required Yards or Rear Yard Equivalents), 25-621 (Location of parking spaces in certain districts), 25-622 (Location of parking spaces in lower density growth management areas) and 25-631 (Location and width of curb cuts in certain districts) for the purpose of allowing proper arrangements of buildings, driveways or required parking areas so as to avoid the destruction of existing topography and individual trees of six-inch caliper or more.
-Rear yard, side yard or side yard equivalent variations shall not be authorized on the periphery of a development unless acceptable agreements are jointly submitted for development of two or more adjacent zoning lots by the owners thereof, incorporating the proposed yard or side yard equivalent variations along their common lot lines.
+For any plan review site or for any zoning lot containing designated open space or an area of no land alteration, the City Planning Commission may authorize variations in the yard or court regulations as set forth in Section 107-46, inclusive, or in the location of parking, driveway or curb cut regulations as set forth in Sections 23-44 (Permitted Obstructions in Required Yards or Rear Yard Equivalents), 25-621 (Location of parking spaces in certain districts), 25-622 (Location of parking spaces in lower density growth management areas) and 25-632 (Driveway and curb cut regulations in lower density growth management areas) for the purpose of allowing proper arrangements of buildings, driveways or required parking areas so as to avoid the destruction of natural features.

-As a condition for granting such authorizations, the Commission shall find that the proposed placement of buildings and arrangement of open spaces will not have adverse effects upon light, air and privacy on adjacent zoning lots.
+As a condition for granting such authorizations, the Commission shall find that the proposed placement of buildings and arrangement of open spaces will not have adverse effects upon light, air and privacy on adjacent zoning lots and will preserve natural features in areas of no disturbance.

 For any development containing residences, the City Planning Commission may authorize the location of buildings, on a single zoning lot without regard for spacing between buildings regulations, provided that the resultant spacing will not be reduced beyond an amount considered appropriate by the Commission and in no case by more than 15 percent of that required by Section 23-71 (Minimum Distance Between Buildings on a Single Zoning Lot).

-(b) such modification of topography is necessary to accommodate public amenities, such as public pedestrian ways, the waterfront esplanade or active recreational facilities within a designated open space as required under the provisions of this Chapter;
+2. such modification of topography is necessary to accommodate any public amenities, as applicable, such as public pedestrian ways, the waterfront esplanade or active recreational facilities within a designated open space as required under the provisions of this Chapter;

-(c) such modification will not cause unnecessary disturbance of the drainage pattern in the area; and
+3. such modification will not cause unnecessary disturbance of the drainage pattern in the area;

-(d) such modified topography will have minimal impact on the existing natural topography of the surrounding area and will blend harmoniously with it.
+4. such modification will have minimal impact on the existing natural features of the surrounding area and will blend harmoniously with such area; and

 For developments containing residences on zoning lots partly within designated open space, the City Planning Commission, on application, may modify the requirements of Section 107-45 (Required Open Space for Residences) to permit more than 50 percent of the required open space, not within the designated open space, to be occupied by driveways, private streets, open accessory off-street parking spaces or open accessory off-street loading berths, if the Commission finds that such facilities are so arranged and landscaped as to afford an acceptable standard of amenity for the development and its surroundings.